yngveha/FIAT/README.md

 The usecase folder contains a VHDL simulation model and a testbench implemented with FIAT testing to ensure that each ordinary test would find errors.
 This testbench is an actual usecase for non-invasive FIAT-testing, and showcases how FIAT methods implemented for practical purposes.
 This testbench is written in Python for use with Cocotb and Questa or GHDL.
-The makefile is set up for Questa, but GHDL can be used with minor changes[^1].

 The testbench itself is intended to find errors in student designs of a pulse width (PWM) or pulse density modulating circuit.
 The intention is to weed out dysfunctional designs before implementation and avoid burning circuits in the lab.